Queens Village, Queens

 Queens Village is a mostly residential middle class neighborhood in the eastern part of the New York City borough of Queens.
-It is bound by Hollis to the west, Cambria Heights to the south, Bellerose to the east, and Oakland Gardens to the north.
+It is bound by Hollis to the west, Cambria Heights to the south, Bellerose, Queens and Elmont, Nassau County to the east, and Oakland Gardens to the north.

-Shopping in the community is located along Braddock Avenue, Hillside Avenue, Hempstead Avenue, and Jamaica Avenue (NY 25), as well as on Springfield Boulevard.
-Located just east of Queens Village, in Nassau County, is the Belmont Park race track.
+Shopping in the community is located along Braddock Avenue, Hillside Avenue, Hempstead Avenue, Jamaica Avenue (NY 25), Francis Lewis Boulevard, and Springfield Boulevard.
+Located just east of Queens Village, in Elmont, Nassau County, is the Belmont Park race track.

 Close to the neighborhood are Cunningham Park and Alley Pond Park, as well as the historic Long Island Motor Parkway (LIMP), home of the turn of the century racing competition, the Vanderbilt Cup.
-The LIMP was built by William Kissam Vanderbilt, a descendant of the family that presided over the New York Central Railroad and Western Union; it is now part of the Brooklyn-Queens Greenway.
+The LIMP was built by William Kissam Vanderbilt, a descendant of the family that presided over the New York Central Railroad and Western Union; it is now part of the Brooklyn–Queens Greenway.

 Queens Village is located in Queens Community District 13 and its ZIP Codes are 11427, 11428, and 11429.
 It is patrolled by the New York City Police Department's 105th Precinct.
 Politically, Queens Village is represented by the New York City Council's 23rd District.